TL;DR

 • An index is similar to an RDB table and has a Mapping (schema)

-• number_of_shards cannot be changed after creation, so choose carefully
+• number_of_shards cannot be changed after creation (can be recreated via split/shrink API), so choose carefully

 • number_of_replicas can be changed dynamically